Little Women is a very famous novel for children written by American author Louisa May Alcott.

-First published in 1868, the book was an instant hit and is now considered one of the classics of the English language.
+Little Women was first published in 1868 and was an instant hit.
+It is now considered one of the classics of the English language.

 The story follows the lives of four sisters – Meg, Jo, Beth and Amy March – and is based on Louisa May Alcott's own childhood with her three sisters.

-Because it was written so long ago, Little Women will seem very dated to children today.
+Because it was written so long ago, Little Women seems very dated to children today.
+The

 The March girls' father is away fighting in the Civil War and money is extremely tight but the family manages to enjoy a happy time by helping others and appreciating each other and the things they do have.